 Negotiation is a problem solving process where two or more parties discuss and seek to agree their interests through joint decisions.
 Interests relate to each party's needs, fears, concerns, goals and motivations.
-Effective leaders negotiate around interests rather than positions that tend to be static and unyielding.
-Negotiation situations, particularly overseas, often involve multiple issues including lives, security, resources and alliances.
+(See Principles in Negotiation box41) Effective leaders negotiate around interests rather than positions that tend to be static and unyielding.
+Negotiation situations, particularly overseas or at sea, often involve multiple issues including lives, security, resources and alliances.
 Negotiations occur over time, often in cultural settings with multiple interest groups and are often complex.
-Successful agreements depend on